 Donate to our culture camps

-We run indigenous culture camps on Country that bring together Aboriginal elders, families and young people.
+We run On-Country Culture Camps that bring together Aboriginal elders, families and young people.
 They help our people learn and maintain their culture; and improve family and community relations.
 The camps are safe environments where there’s a focus on nurturing positive engagement, knowledge sharing and learning.
 Camp activities include Aboriginal art and craft making, fishing, bush tucker gathering, storytelling and traditional song and dance.
 All of which contribute to better social cohesion and community wellbeing.

 We have DGR (Deductible Gift Recipient) status and all donations are tax deductible.
 For more information please contact us.